 Wood says there might be a day when Roku exists device-free.
 So even if Google and Apple do to Smart TV what they did to Smartphones, Roku would hardly be irrelevant.
 It’s building a content platform that would be much easier for hardware makers to invite in than try to replicate.
 The latest example addresses a pet peeve of mine — that TV can’t travel internationally with more ease.
 Roku recently partnered with DISH to create DISHWorld service, “with more than 50 international channels to the Roku platform in the U.S. – including the leading Hindi, Arabic, Urdu, Bangla and Brazilian channels.”

-All American Speakers is a speakers bureau and booking agency providing information on booking Anthony Wood for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Anthony Wood speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Anthony Wood for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Anthony Wood speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Anthony Wood, an inspirational motivational speaker. bio for Anthony Wood agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Anthony Wood